Art Jobs

 Common entry-level degree: Master’s degree and license

-Likelihood that robots will take your job:0.3%
+Likelihood that robots will take your job: 0.3%

 9. Fine Art Agent

 Many larger artists work with agents who handle the business side of their career.
 Agents work on behalf of artists to sell their art, boost their profile, and find them other sources of income.
 This job often involves a wide array of responsibilities, such as contract negotiation, media engagement and booking management.
 For artists represented by galleries, the gallery will typically perform these services, functioning as the artist’s agent.
 For those who operate independently, they may choose to partner with an independent agent.
 Generally, agents are paid through commissions on sales of artworks.
 Commission rates may vary among agents.
 The standard gallery commission rate is 50 percent.
 Some agents may charge a 50-percent rate, but it is more common for agents who don’t have a gallery space to charge lower rates.
 There’s no educational requirement to become a fine art agent, but art school can be a valuable resource for building the connections and skills that are needed to succeed as an agent.
-Aspiring art agents might also consider pursuing a Master of Arts degree in art business.
+Aspiring full time art agents might also consider pursuing a Master of Arts degree in art business.

 Median annual wage: $64,940